laravel/docs/precognition.md

 </template>
 ```

-The final result is a form that has live validation powered by Precognition.
+The final result is a form that has live validation powered by Laravel Precognition.

+> **Note** The precognitive form has a handful of additional helpful features to enhance your forms.
+To check out the full API, [check out the packages readme](#).

 <a name="validating-vue-inertia"></a>
 ### Working With Vue and Inertia

-Inertia has a lovely built in form helper that makes working with forms a lovely experience.
-We wanted to maintain this experience while enabling realtime validation with Precognition.
-So we decided to wrap Inertia's form helper.
+Inertia has a built-in form helper that makes working with forms a lovely experience.
+We wanted to maintain this experience while enabling realtime validation with Precognition, so we decided to wrap Inertia's form helper.

 When using Inertia's form helper, your application may resemble the following: